coffeacloudberry/galleria/README.md

 <details>
   <summary>Run the development server locally with the API (aka Vercel Functions)</summary>

-1. Install the Vercel CLI: `npm i -g vercel`,
+1. Install the Vercel CLI: `npm i --location=global vercel`,
 2. Pull the environment variables: `vercel env pull`,
 3. Check that the *.env* file has been created,
 4. Run the server on port 3000: `vercel dev`,